kaori-lang/kaori/README.md

   Write and run code instantly without waiting for compilation.
 - **Modern, Clean Syntax ✍️:**
   Intuitive syntax designed for productivity and readability.
-- **Fast Runtime ⚡:**
-  Powered by Rust for high-performance execution and low memory overhead.
 - **Error Reporting 🎯:**
   Clear and friendly runtime error messages.